 As well as team sports, there are individual disciplines to complete in – the tossing of the caber and hammer throw being some of the most well known.
 It was brilliant to see a ladies’ competition for the hammer throw and cheer them on.
 The atmosphere between athletes is nothing less than supportive – everyone is cheering everyone else on as they compete.

 Another common sight at Highland Games, and in fact many scottish events throughout the year, is Highland dancing.
 Once traditionally used as a selection method for clan chiefs to select their best warriors, it has now moved to being a sport where the overwhelming majority of competitors are female.

 Perhaps the oldest and most well known Highland dance is the sword dance (or Ghillie Callum in Scottish Gaelic).

-As well as seeing sport and dancing, a Highland games is not complete without a Pipe Band, who often lead the official games with a parade around the games arena.
+As well as seeing sport and dancing, a Highland game event is not complete without a Pipe Band, who often lead the official games with a parade around the games arena.

 Back to the sport, and if you feel in the mood to compete, there are often public races to compete in.
 At the Mey Games, anyone could enter running, three-legged, and even egg and spoon races!

-At any Highland games gathering you can expect a good feed, and at the Mey games there was local meat and fish being sold to eat there and then.
-You’ll also commonly find local food and drink producers selling their wares and building their profile.
+At any Highland games gathering, you can expect a good feed, and at the Mey games, there was local meat and fish being sold to eat there and then.
+You’ll also commonly find local food and drink producers selling their wares and building their profiles.
 Do go and talk to them and find out about their products, try and buy!
 I found Highland Cure – a new charcuterie which has just launched, producing salamis and other cured meats on the uppermost north coast of Scotland.